Methimazole: What You Need To Know

 The side effects associated with methimazole are not as clear-cut as you might think.

 Because methimazole BLOCKS thyroid function you can expect it to have consequences that impact your thyroid.

 These consequences are in addition to any symptoms you may experience directly from the medication itself.

 Below I’ve split up the types of symptoms you may experience from methimazole into 3 different groups.

 The first group is symptoms you may experience from slowing down your thyroid.

 The second group is mild symptoms you may experience secondary to the medication.

-And the third group are more serious symptoms you may experience if you use methimazole long term.
+And the third group is more serious symptoms you may experience if you use methimazole long-term.

 #1.
 Methimazole May cause Low Thyroid Symptoms